CASE STUDY

 05 Resource Publishing

-RESEARCH INSIGHT: Centralized resource sharing for volunteer training and reduces communication overload. -> DESIGN CHOICE: Admins can publish resources to a dedicated tab, targeted by volunteer group or type.
+Design Choice: Admins can publish resources to a dedicated tab, targeted by volunteer group or type.

-Translating Research Insights into Design Choices
+Translating Research into Design: Volunteer Features

 Top 5 Volunteer-Facing Features